pan-roy/pan-roy.github.io/_posts/2024-03-29-trial-balance.md

 ## How this impacts you

-Accountants typically manually collect data, like transaction lists or financial statements, for analysis.
-This data is then used for calculations and creating reports or updating the accounting system with journal entries.
-When dealing with multiple systems, accountants may spend extra time extracting data if there are no custom integrations or connections between the systems.
+Accountants typically gather data manually, such as transaction lists or trial balances, to conduct analysis.
+This information is subsequently utilized for computations and the generation of reports, or for updating the accounting system through journal entries.
+In cases where multiple systems are involved, accountants may require additional time to extract data, particularly if there are no customized integrations or connections between the systems.

 For example, if we have a report that uses data from an Excel table, how could we set it up so the table automatically gets data from the accounting system?